Margarine Remelters Heat Exchangers

 The existing heat exchanger, manufactured in a standard austenitic stainless steel as 316L, was facing a corrosion process so we decided to ask for a sample to the client to analyse it and recommend a suitable material.

-Thanks to our close relation with the UPCT University (Polytechnic University of de Cartagena), SACOME can draw conclusion about the origin of corrosion for avoiding it in future designs.
+Thanks to our close relation with the UPCT (Universidad Politécnica de Cartagena) SACOME could draw conclusion about the origin of corrosion in order to avoid it in future designs.

 The experts of the UPCT did different analysis to the sample with signs of corrosion provided by our client, as chemical analysis by spectrography, macro and micrograph, concluding that the sample presented localised (pitting type) corrosion due to the combination of high percentage of chlorides (from the high content of salt of more than 1%) and high process temperatures.